 5. The Secretary is an administrative officer elected by the Corporation on nomination by the President.
 The Secretary shall attend meetings of the Corporation and the Prudential Committee and shall prepare and keep the records of the Corporation.
 The Secretary shall be responsible for the safekeeping of the seal and other official insignia of the University.
 The Secretary shall supervise the election of Alumni Fellows.
 The Secretary shall prepare and, together with the President, sign all diplomas.
 The Secretary shall arrange for the registration of students in Yale University.
 The Secretary shall be responsible for University-wide coordination of policies on student support.
 The Secretary is responsible for the conduct of official University functions, and for such other matters as are assigned by the President or the Corporation.
 Appointments for University lectures, concerts, and meetings shall be made through the Secretary’s Office.
 The Corporation may designate the Secretary as Vice President.

-Limitation on the Powers of Officers & Members of the Faculty & Administrative Staff
+Limitation on the Powers of Officers and Members of the Faculty & Administrative Staff

 Officers Not Elected for Specific Terms

-13. Unless elected for a specific term, the Provost, Secretary, Vice President for Finance, General Counsel, and any other Vice President, together with all administrative officials not elected or appointed by the Corporation for specific terms, shall hold their offices at the pleasure of the Corporation.
+9. Unless elected for a specific term, the Provost, Secretary, Treasurer, General Counsel, and any other Vice President, together with all administrative officials not elected or appointed by the Corporation for specific terms, shall hold their offices at the pleasure of the Corporation.